dsfsi/covid19za/README.md

 ## Data Available [[/data](/data)]

 **NOTE:** Since around 24 March, we have not gotten individual case data from DoH or NICD.
 For now if you need provincial counts use the *provincial_cumulative_timeline*.
-For indivividual cases up to 25 March, use the *confirmed_cases*.
+For individual cases up to 25 March, use the *confirmed_cases*.

 | dataset         | url | raw_url[file] |
 |-----------------|-----|---------------|